agera-edc/RegistrationServiceOld/README.md

-# MinimumViableDataspace
+# RegistrationService
-Temporary repository to get started with the MVD
+Temporary repository to get started with the registration service for the MVD